somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 **g.** Now you'll want to initialize the flags which will contain a lot of information for the LSTM model and parameters that you may want to consider changing or tuning.
 There is an example of this in the tutorial as well.<br>

-**h.** Now initialize the number of predictions, number of features, callbacks from the flags instead of manually as we did in Q5.
-You may also look into the optimizer, but we won't cover that in this tutorial.<br>
+**h.** Now initialize the number of predictions, number of features, callbacks, and optimizer.
+Initialize from the flags instead of manually as we did in Q5 when possible.
+You may also look into the optimizer more, but we won't cover that in this tutorial.<br>

 **i.** Next, you'll create the model, add layers, fit the model, and plot the history.<br>